 Be empathetic and loving – First, try and put yourself in their shoes.
 After all, many years down the road, you may be the one on the receiving end of this difficult conversation with your children.
 You want them to get help for their hearing loss because you want the best for them.
 Don’t lose sight of your good intentions if the conversation isn’t going the way you hoped.

-Focus on the effects – Rather than talking incessantly about the hearing loss itself, which could cause your mom or dad to become defensive, focus on how the hearing loss is affecting your lives.
+Focus on the effects – Rather than talking incessantly about the hearing loss itself, which could cause your mom or dad to become defensive, focus on how the hearing loss is affecting your lives, especially if you are a caregiver.
 You might tell them that you are sad to see they don’t enjoy playing bridge anymore or going to the theater as they once did.
 You might mention that they seem tired and frustrated more often because listening with hearing loss is much harder than with normal hearing.
 You might even tell them how much their young granddaughter misses being able to talk to them on the phone.
 Ask them to open up to you about other challenges the hearing loss is causing.

 Partner up – To the extent they want help, offer it.
 The beginning of a new journey with hearing aids can be daunting with so many product choices, confusing hearing aid advertisements, and technology that can be difficult to understand.
 Help Mom or Dad find a hearing care professional close to home, and offer to go to their appointments with them.
 It’s useful to have a second set of ears at these appointments since there will be a lot of information to digest, and you can help your parents sort through it.